 Historically, an object’s MD5 was expressed via the ETag header.
 This behavior will continue for non-composite objects in the XML API, but since composite objects don’t support MD5 hashes, users should make no assumptions about those ETags except that they will change whenever the underlying data changes, per the specification.

 A download integrity check can be performed by hashing downloaded data on the fly and comparing your results to server-supplied hashes.
 You should discard downloaded data with incorrect hash values, and you should use retry logic to avoid potentially expensive infinite loops.

-Google Cloud Storage supports server-side validation for uploads, but client-side validation is also a common approach.
-If your application has already computed the object’s MD5 or CRC32c prior to starting the upload, you can supply it with the upload request, and Google Cloud Storage will only create the object if the hash you provided matches the value we calculated.
+Cloud Storage supports server-side validation for uploads, but client-side validation is also a common approach.
+If your application has already computed the object’s MD5 or CRC32c prior to starting the upload, you can supply it with the upload request, and Cloud Storage will only create the object if the hash you provided matches the value we calculated.

 Alternatively, users can choose to perform client-side validation by issuing a request for the new object’s metadata, comparing the reported hash value, and deleting the object in case of a mismatch.
 To avoid race conditions where independent processes delete or overwrite each other’s data, we also recommend that you use object generations and preconditions.

 In the case of parallel uploads using object composition, users should perform an integrity check for each component upload and then use component preconditions with their compose requests to protect against race conditions.
 Object composition offers no server-side MD5 validation, so users who wish to perform an end-to-end integrity check should apply client-side validation to the new composite object.